 Part 1: The changes to the physical structure of the brain impair cognition.
 The specific changes to brain architecture damage children’s memory systems, their ability to think, to organize multiple priorities (“executive function”), and hence to learn, particularly literacy skills

-Adults’ view, from the ‘outside’, of the seemingly illogical, or worse, oppositional behavior, is often one of shock, confusion, frustration and maybe anger.
+Adults’ views, from the ‘outside’, of the seemingly illogical, or worse, oppositional behavior, are often shock, confusion, frustration and maybe anger.

 If we act on our uninformed views, we risk re-triggering more of the child’s trauma, and even more aggression.
 I confess, as a less experienced classroom teacher, I often did exactly that.

 The child’s inner pain and fear are often intentionally camouflaged and nearly impossible to perceive from the outside.